-To become a laser eye surgeon, you must be registered as a doctor with the General Medical Council (GMC).
-There is also a recommendation that laser eye surgeons seek independent training from the Royal College of Ophthalmologists, but this is not a legal requirement.
+All laser eye surgeons in the UK must be registered as a doctor with the General Medical Council (GMC).
+It is also recommended that laser eye surgeons seek independent training from the Royal College of Ophthalmologists – though this is not a legal requirement.

 How much time will you spend with me before and after my Laser Eye Surgery?

 Pre-operative appointment lengths vary between clinics.
 At London Vision Clinic, we spend around 3.5 hours with each patient at their Initial Screening and Ophthalmic Exam appointments, followed by a 30 minute Surgeon Consultation appointment on a separate day.
 This is much longer than at many other clinics, allowing us to be thorough and accurate in our evaluation of each patient.

 In terms of follow-up, we recommend that patients are followed for 1 year post-operatively.
-This is to give the patients’ eyes time to settle fully, and to check whether they have received the desired outcome, or whether more can be done for them.
+This period accounts for the time needed for patients’ eyes to settle fully and to check whether they have received the desired outcome, or whether more can be done for them.

 When will I see my surgeon?

 At some Laser Eye Surgery clinics, patients do not meet their surgeon until the day of surgery.
 At London Vision Clinic, we believe it is essential that the patient is allowed to get to know their surgeon – the person ultimately responsible for their outcome.
-We would recommend that you choose a clinic which offers a one-on-one appointment with your surgeon on a separate day to your surgery, so that you have an opportunity to have any remaining questions answered (such as those listed above!).
+We would recommend that you choose a clinic which offers a one-on-one appointment with your surgeon on a separate day from your surgery so that you have an opportunity to have any remaining questions answered (such as those listed above!).

-Can I see your results for patients with a similar prescription to me?
+Can I see your results for patients with a similar prescription to mine?

-A good Laser Eye Surgery clinic should publish their results in clearly labelled detail, so that you can examine the results that are most relevant to you.
-Ideally, the clinic would have published their results in a scientific journal (known as the peer-reviewed literature).
+A high-quality Laser Eye Surgery clinic will publish its results in clearly-labelled detail so that prospective patients can examine the results that are relevant to them.
+Ideally, the clinic will have published its results in a scientific journal (known as the peer-reviewed literature).